alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 * Only read essential Entries : If you have a very large history, EDD can go slow due to the effort of reading it all.
 Use this to indicate that only essential entries older than X days should be loaded.
 Default is disabled.

+* Define essential items (Not shown above yet) - define what you mean by essential items.
+Using nothing means that EDD will only read entries up to the time limit above.
+This allows you to limit memory usage.

 # Theme

 See [[configuring ED theme|Configuring the look of EDDiscovery]] for how to change the look of EDDiscovery